awang124/orioles-outfield-estimation/README.md

 ## Configuration

-Before running the script, update these variables in the code:
+Before running the script, update these variables in the code if you are using the Google Maps API instead of an uploaded image.

 1. **API Key**: Replace `api_key` with your Google Maps Static API key
 2. **Field Coordinates**: Update the latitude/longitude values: